anthonyrodrigues443/RAG-Noah-Multi-Modal-LLM-Assistant/README.md

 Note - the camera features are not available online as there is no successful module to access live client cam and send the live feed frames to the python code.<br>
 (If you do know how to do it you can dm me on My <a href="https://www.linkedin.com/in/anthonyrodrigues443">LinkedIn</a>)

+## How to run locally
+'''python
+git clone https://github.com/Sharkytony/Smart_glasses_project.git(In the terminal within the directory you want to run the code)

+streamlit run RAG_Noah.py
+'''

 # RAG Noah (PDF/Website GPT)

 ## Working of RAG Noah